Tarpan

-The term tarpan (Equus ferus ferus) refers to free-ranging horses of the Eurasian steppe from the 18th to the 20th century.
-It is generally unknown whether those horses represented genuine wild horses, feral domestic horses or hybrids.
-The last individual believed to be a tarpan died in captivity in the Russian Empire during 1909.
+The tarpan (Equus ferus ferus) was a free-ranging horse population of the Eurasian steppe from the 18th to the 20th century.
+What qualifies as a tarpan is subject to debate: it is unclear whether tarpans were genuine wild horses, feral domesticated horses or hybrids.
+The last individual believed to be a tarpan died in captivity in the Russian Empire in 1909.